Master’s (Doctoral) Programs in Global Studies

 Japanese language courses

-While English is the language of instruction, graduate students may take advantage of the Japanese language courses offered through the undergraduate program as well as two advanced Japanese courses taught within the GPGS.
-Graduate students with a sufficient level of Japanese language proficiency as determined by a language placement examination may also take courses offered in Japanese elsewhere in the university as part of their studies.
+While the program is taught in English, students can take advantage of the Japanese language courses offered in the undergraduate program as well as two advanced Japanese courses offered in the GPGS.
+Students with a sufficient level of Japanese as determined by a placement test may also take other courses offered by the university as part of their studies.

 A wide variety of research materials and connections

-Students have access to the university library system, which contains more than one million volumes and 11,000 periodicals.
+Students have access to the University Library system, which contains over one million volumes and 11 , 000periodicals.
 The library has an especially rich collection of English-language books and journals related to the study of Japan.
 Digital resources include extensive databases and e-journals.
-Holdings from other universities can be obtained through inter-library loan, while the university’s location in central Tokyo provides easy access to the National Diet Library and other institutions.
+Resources from other universities can be obtained through inter-library loan, while the university’s central location in Tokyo provides easy access to the National Diet Library and other institutions.

 Excellent support system

-The program has its own computer facilities and provides students with on-campus lockers and space for storing materials.
-Graduate students can also use the university computing facilities, cafeterias, athletic facilities, and medical and counseling centers.
-University dormitories are available off-campus.
+The program has its own computer facilities and provides students with on-campus lockers and storage space.
+Graduate students may also use cafeterias, sports facilities, and health and counseling centers.
+University residences are available off-campus.

 Selected Thesis Topics of Students